Rhabdomyoblast: Rhabdomyosarcoma

 Sarcomas are cancers that originate from connective tissues.
-Rhabdomyosarcoma is a sarcoma of composed of skeletal muscle cells; irregular growth in the primitive form of these skeletal muscle cells, rhabdomyoblasts, are commonly associated with Rhabdomyosarcoma.
+Rhabdomyosarcoma is a sarcoma composed of skeletal muscle cells; irregular growth in the primitive form of these skeletal muscle cells, rhabdomyoblasts, are commonly associated with Rhabdomyosarcoma.
 Being the most common sarcoma among the childhood population, the level of rhabdomyoblast differentiation is variable between and within Rhabdomyosarcoma subtypes.
 The rhabdomyoblast displays only condensed eosinophilic cytoplasm at the undifferentiated state, but becomes more defined with increased differentiation.
 Variations in cytoplasmic shape range from stretched to polygonal.
 Immunochemistry is needed to prove the presence of rhabdomyoblast differentiation.
 Detection for MyoD1 and myogenin is used frequently.
 Staining sensitivity is highly variable from subtype to subtype.
 For instance the myogenin staining is far less efficient than Myod1 in the spindle cell rhabdomyosarcoma subtype.
 Variable levels of desmin are also reported among rhabdomyosarcomas.

 It has previously been suggested that there are four subtypes of rhabdomyosarcoma.
 Recent studies have advocated for the emergence of three additional subtypes: those with Myod1 mutations, TFCP2 mutations, and VGLL2/NCOA2 fusions.
 In general, the severity of rhabdomyosarcomas vary based on the tumor location and other factors; the five year survival rates rang from 35% to 95%.

 Rhadbodomyofibrosarcoma

 Infantile rhadbodomyofibrosarcoma is an extremely rare sarcoma variant.
 Only being present in children under the age of three, the rare sarcoma shares many features with infantile fibrosarcoma.
 Concerns arise due the similarities between these two sarcomas; rhadbodomyofibrosarcomas have a more aggressive and costly prognosis than that of fibrosarcomas through distant metastasis and recurrence.
 There are troubling beliefs that rhadbodomyofibrosarcomas may be underdiagnosed, resulting in potential under treatment.
 Histologically, rhadbodomyofibrosarcomas display a wide variety of rhabdomyoblasts within spindle cell proliferation.
 These neoplastic cells yield positive results for vimentin, smooth muscle actin, and desmin stains; however, myoglobin, myoD1 and myogenin stains yield negative test results.
-Thus, the detection rhabdomyoblasts can play a key role in distinguishing rhadbodomyofibrosarcomas from fibrosarcomas.
+Thus, the detection of rhabdomyoblasts can play a key role in distinguishing rhadbodomyofibrosarcomas from fibrosarcomas.